emilyaikens/Dive-Log/README.md

 ## IceBox

+* Style for a responsive design
 * Add more fields to the dive log
 * Create another schema to hold dive buddies.
 This would allow user to select a buddy from a dropdown menu which would save some typing time if the user is always diving with the same few people.
 The same would be true for dive sites.
-* Using a third-party-API, allow users to connect with one-another and have the option to view each others dive logs.
+* Use a third-party-API, allow users to connect with one-another and have the option to view each others dive logs.

 ## App Screenshots